This post may contain affiliate links. Read the full disclosure here.

 Within the first three months following arrival to France on a long-stay visa, you must register with the government in order to make your stay legal.
 There are a couple of steps to validating a long-stay visa, and the procedure you follow depends on the type of visa that you’ve been granted.
 For the type of visa that I got, a long-stay visitor visa, you need to pay a tax and go to a medical exam.
 Seems easy, right?
 Read on…

-The validation process is now initiated online.
+The validation process is now initiated online (as of August 1, 2019).
 This website is accessible in French, English, and Chinese.
 Personally, I tend to use the French version of government websites, because the English translations are not always very clear.
 Fill in your visa and contact information, pay the fee online (by selecting and buying the appropriate timbre fiscal électronique), and then get immediate confirmation via email.
 They send you a downloadable PDF stating that your visa has been validated.
 I am so impressed with France landing squarely in the 21st century on this one.
 Step one was surprisingly easy and painless, minus the money paying part, of course!
 I paid a tax of 250 euros ($278) for my long-stay visitor visa.

 Obligatory Medical Exam